-However, after a while, if you’re not careful, you’ll start to feel exhaustion creeping in, maybe get in a few more fights than usual with your spouse, spend days coming home after your kids have gone to sleep and leaving before they’ve awakened.
+However, after a while, if you’re not careful, you’ll start to feel exhaustion creeping in.
+Maybe get in a few more fights than usual with your spouse.
+You may spend days coming home after your kids have gone to sleep and leaving before they’ve awakened.
 Maybe it’s been months since you’ve seen your non-work friends.

 Figure out what makes you happiest

 While your passions may lead to future happiness, it’s important not to downplay the things that make you happiest in your life overall.
-Think about what you miss the most about your former life, whether it was maintaining a regular date night with your significant other, playing with your kids, the simple pleasures of a nice long hike or walk in the weekend, or being able to catch a film once in awhile.
+Think about what you miss the most about your former life.
+Whether it was maintaining a regular date night with your significant other, playing with your kids, the simple pleasures of a nice long hike, or a walk in the weekend.

 Just being able to remind yourself of the simple pleasures available in life outside of the office and making them a priority is an important step in lifting yourself out of your burnout funk.
 It is important to craft your life for happiness.
 It doesn’t just happen on its own.

 Keep a regular routine that includes your most valuable needs and stick with it

 After you’ve isolated the activities that make you happy, make time for them.
 The best way to keep a balanced lifestyle is by keeping a regular routine.
 For entrepreneurs, this may not be feasible – after all, there are meetings and conferences to get to, tight deadlines and long-running tasks that take longer than anticipated (always).